Lecrapouille/PlantUMLStatecharts/README.md

   destination state).
 As consequence, you cannot add several `on event` in the same state.
 - I am not a UML expert, so probably this tool does not follow strictly UML standards.
-This tool has never been used in production code.
+This tool has not yet been used in real production code.
 - Does not offer formal proof to check if your output transitions from a state are mutually exclusive or if some branches are not reachable.
 This is currently too complex for me to develop (any help is welcome): we need to parse and